Healthy Habits that Aren’t so Healthy for your Thyroid

 Again, please don’t let this information confuse you or paralyze you into making any changes to your health.

-I just want you to be better informed about your thyroid and about how various things interfere or block thyroid function so you can be better educated and make informed decisions.
+I just want you to be better informed about your thyroid and about how various things interfere with or block thyroid function so you can be better educated and make informed decisions.

 Figuring out what works for your body is very much a game of trial and error.